 5. Server Load Reduction

-Switching to CDN will drastically reduce server load by effectively using backbone networks, interconnect, public and private peering, as well as freeing the channel, increasing its bandwidth and reducing delivery costs.
+Switching to CDN will drastically reduce the server load by effectively using backbone networks, interconnect, and public and private peering, as well as freeing the channel, increasing its bandwidth, and reducing delivery costs.
 Essentially, the content is located on several servers at once, and not on one large shared server.

 6. DDoS Protection